theborakompanioni/azure-docs.de-de/articles/storage/storage-dotnet-shared-access-signature-part-2.md

     //Upload text to the blob.
 If the blob does not yet exist, it will be created.
-    //If the blob does exist, its existing content will be overwritten. string blobContent = "This blob will be accessible to clients via a Shared Access Signature.";
+    //If the blob does exist, its existing content will be overwritten. string blobContent = "This blob will be accessible to clients via a shared access signature (SAS).";
-    MemoryStream ms = new MemoryStream(Encoding.UTF8.GetBytes(blobContent));
-    ms.Position = 0;
-    using (ms)
-    {
-        blob.UploadFromStream(ms);
-    }
+    blob.UploadText(blobContent);

     //Set the expiry time and permissions for the blob.
-    //In this case the start time is specified as a few minutes in the past, to mitigate clock skew.
+    //In this case, the start time is specified as a few minutes in the past, to mitigate clock skew.
     //The shared access signature will be valid immediately.
     SharedAccessBlobPolicy sasConstraints = new SharedAccessBlobPolicy();
     sasConstraints.SharedAccessStartTime = DateTimeOffset.UtcNow.AddMinutes(-5);